shawnmckinney/apache-fortress-demo/README.txt

 4. Run this command from the root package:
 # mvn javadoc:javadoc

-5. Open the help document: /*package home*/target/site/apidocs/overview-summary.html
+5. Point your web browser to the following location: file:///[apache-fortress-demo]//target/site/apidocs/overview-summary.html

+(where [apache-fortress-demo] is location of this package)

 6. Follow the steps under 'Sections required for installation':
  a.
 Heartbleed Bug